-- Select a content related nonfiction topic/subject for both books. - Follow the guidelines listed in the syllabus for formatting assignments (Word Document, Times New Roman, double-spaced, 12 pt. font). - Include with the summary a digital image of the book you have chosen.
+- Select a content related nonfiction topic/ subject for both books. - Follow the guidelines listed in the syllabus for formatting assignments (Font size 12/double spaced/.doc format). - Include with the summary a digital image of the book you have chosen.